 By visiting the bank or NBFC’s branch in person

-Select the card you want to block
+Select the ‘Block your credit card option’ and choose the card you want to block

-At the same time, you can also raise a request for a new card by clicking on the ‘Reissue card’ tab.
-Soon a new card will be dispatched to your registered address.
+When you submit the request to block your credit card, you can also raise a request for a new card by clicking on the ‘Reissue card’ tab.
+Once you submit the reissue request, the credit card issuer will dispatch a new card to your registered address.

-If you are not comfortable using the online methods to block your credit card, you can resort to offline methods.
+If you are not comfortable using online methods to block your credit card, you can resort to offline methods.
 Using the offline method means that you can raise a request to block your credit card without using the internet.

-If you want to know how to block a credit card by using the offline methods, there are three types of offline modes.
+If you want to know how to block a credit card by using offline methods, there are three types of offline modes.

-1. Calling the customer care number
+1. Calling the Customer Care Number

 To use this method, here are the steps to follow: